rmpasswd/cheatsheets_by_me/gittu.md

 - `git switch anotherBranch` : switch  command saves the current un-commited changes to `.git` and  moves the HEAD to  'anotherBranch'
 - `git checkout anotherBranch`
 - `git checkout -b newBranch` : creates a changes to a  new branch, local of course.
-- `git branch -d branchName` : deletes the branch and gives warning if branch contains changes that have not been marged with current branch/upstream branch.
+- `git branch -d branchName` : deletes the branch & gives warning if branch contains changes that have not been marged with current branch/upstream branch.
 Use capital -D  to force delete.

 ### Upload & Sync Code
 - 'origin' is a traditional name given to the remote link  using command `git  remote add origin URL`